PrairieLearn/PrairieLearn/packages/compiled-assets/README.md

 │   │   └── bar.ts
 ```

 You can locate shared code in directories inside this directory.
-As long as those files aren't in the root of the assets directory, they won't become separate bundles.
+As long as those files aren't in the root of the `scripts/` directory, they won't become separate bundles.

 ```
 ├── assets/